Whatsapp

 3. Click **Start pairing**.
 A QR code renders inline on the page.

 5. The QR refreshes automatically every \~30 seconds.
 Each refresh streams a fresh `whatsapp_qr` SocketIO event to your browser, so the UI swaps the image without polling.
+When wars supplies one, a pair code is shown under the QR as an alternative to scanning.

 That's the entire setup.
 No bot token, no developer account, no external service.